SidiqiJ/Dev101-frontend/README.md

 # Dev101-frontend
-this is where I learn Dev 101 from vibe coding to git
+this is where I will be learn Dev 101 from vibe coding from Ben